cs1302uga/cs1302-styleguide/README.md

 (setq c-offsets-alist '((arglist-cont-nonempty .
 0)))
 ```

-Now, return to Emacs where your `~/.emacs` file should still be open and  navigate to
+Now, return to Emacs where your `~/.emacs` file should still be open, and navigate to
 the bottom/end of the file by pressing `M->` (i.e., `M-Shift-.` where `.` is the period) -- if
 the file is empty, then you won't go very far (that's okay).
 Once your cursor is at the
 bottom/end of the file, press the Return key once or twice to create some blank lines, then
-paste what you copied above by right clicking on the terminal screen -- if right clicking does
+paste what you copied above by right-clicking on the terminal screen -- if right-clicking does
-not paste the text automatically, then right click and select the "Paste" option to paste
+not paste the text automatically, then right-click and select the "Paste" option to paste
 the text.

 Once the text is pasted in the file, press `C-x C-s` to save the file, then `C-x C-c` to
 close/exit Emacs.

-The configuraton changes should take effect the next time you start Emacs.
+The configuration changes should take effect the next time you start Emacs.
 If you get an
-error related to your "Init file" the next time you start Emacs, then see an instructor
+error related to your "Init file" the next time you start Emacs, see an instructor
 during office hours for assistance.
-If you do not encounter an error, then should be
+If you do not encounter an error, then you should be
 good to go!

 <!--